hitokiri-mata/katacoda-courses/kubernetes-containers/oci/step2-create.md

-A container image is a tar of tars with some metadata.
+A container image is a tar of tars with some metadata. ([Tartar sauce](https://en.wikipedia.org/wiki/Tartar_sauce)?)
 Therefore, an empty image can be created using the tar command below.

 `tar cv --files-from /dev/null | docker import - empty`{{execute}}